 8.1 Release calendar The publication date appears in the release calendar.
 The date is confirmed in the weeks before.
 8.2 Release calendar access The Release Calender can be accessed on our English website: Release Calender.
 8.3 User access Statistics are always published at 8:00 a.m. at the day announced in the release calendar.
 No one outside of Statistics Denmark can access the statistics before they are published.
+Theme publications etc. may be published at other times of the day.
+The National Statistician can decide that such publications may be released before their official publication time, e.g. to the media and other stakeholders.
 8.4 News release The figures are published in a monthly news release, Nyt from Statistics Denmark.
 8.5 Publications The figures are included in Statistical Yearbook.
 8.6 On-line database Monthly updates for the statistic Production and turnover in manufacturing industries are published in StatBank Denmark under the topic Business Sectors, Manufacturing industries, Production and turnover in manufacturing industries where the following tables are found: - IPOO2015: Industrial turnover by seasonal adjustment, turnover and industry (DB07) - IPOP2015: Industrial production index by seasonal adjustment and industry (DB07) 8.7 Micro-data access There is no micro-data access.